availability-icon

 Cannabis use disorder counseling works by helping one understand the underlying causes of their disorder, teaching them coping strategies, and recognizing their specific triggers.
 Long-term or ongoing cannabis use disorder counseling can also help to prevent relapse.

-Is Cannabis use disorder counseling conducted in person or online?
+Is cannabis use disorder counseling conducted in person or online?

 Cannabis use disorder counseling at Thriveworks Colorado Springs, CO is conducted both in person and online by video.
 We encourage you to choose the option that works best for you.

-How long does Cannabis use disorder counseling last?
+How long does cannabis use disorder counseling last?

 Need more help deciding?